 Meet Byron Glaus, Assistant Director of Admissions at Emmanuel College.

 Byron is an alumnus of Emmanuel College.
-He visits and reads applications for Northern New Jersey and parts of New York, including Westchester and Rockland Counties, the Albany area and upstate New York.
+He visits and reads applications for Northern New Jersey, parts of New York, including Westchester and Rockland Counties, the Albany area and upstate New York and Western Massacshusetts.

 What is your favorite thing about Emmanuel College?